ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/pedagogy/README.md

 <u> <b>Description:</b></u> <u> Instructional Strategy will be implemented in the simulator as follows: </u>
 <br>
-When we say "implementing Stack using Linked List", we mean how we can make a Linked List behave like a Stack, after all they are all logical entities.
-So for any data structure to act as a Stack, it should have push() method to add data on top and pop() method to remove data from top.
-Which is exactly what we did and hence accomplished to make a Linked List behave as a Stack.
-After performing the experiment, user shall give answer to the questions asked.
+Implementing Stack using Linked List means to make a Linked List that behave like a Stack because both are  logical entities.
+For any data structure to act as a Stack, it should have push() method to add data on top and pop() method to remove data from top.After performing the experiment, user shall give answer to the questions asked.

 <br/>
 <div align="right">